-Benchmarks were often located on churches and other public buildings.
-Only a handful of the original 18 benchmarks are still visible in Lviv’s landscape.
-The rest are either under plaster or have been removed.
+Benchmarks were generally mounted on churches and other public buildings.
+I’ve only been able to find a handful of the original 18 benchmarks in Lviv’s urban landscape.
+Others are either under plaster or have been removed.

-I have found a few of the original benchmarks (in addition to the one on the university), as well as the place where one used to be.
+Here a few examples of some the first benchmarks as well as the place where one used to be:

-Then there are a few different kinds from the Soviet era.
-These generally have some sort of letters (abbreviations) and often numbers as well.
+Then there are a few different kinds of benchmarks from the Soviet era.
+These generally have some sort of letters (abbreviations) along with numbers.

 УКР ГИИНТИЗ (UKR GIINTIZ) = Russian abbreviation for Ukrainian Geological-Engineering and Technical Surveying.
-(For example, a GIINTIZ institute would include the subjects geology, geodesy, geophysics.)
+(For example, a GIINTIZ institute would teach such subjects as geology, geodesy, and geophysics.)

 ПОЛИГ (POLIG) = short for “polygonometry” – method of establishing geodetic networks